 The utility allowance will be subtracted from the family's formula rent to determine the amount of the Tenant Rent.
+With the exception of housing developments that have a self sufficiency plan, HACM will pay the utility allowance directly to the utility company.
 Residents who choose the flat rent option are responsible for paying their own utilities (Sec.
 960.253(b)(4)).
 The Tenant Rent is the amount the family owes each month to HACM.
 The amount of the utility allowance is then still available to the family to pay the cost of their utilities.
 Any utility cost above the allowance is the responsibility of the resident.
 Any savings resulting from utility costs below the amount of the allowance belongs to the resident.